KAWASAKI ZX-6R (2019 - 2021) Review

 The Kawasaki ZX-6R went off sale in 2021 - a casualty of new Euro5 emissions regulations.

 There's a thriving community out there for Kawasaki owners.
 Check out Club Kawasaki for more.

 Ride quality & brakesNext up: Engine

 As you’d expect, the 2019 ZX6R isn't a whole lot different to the previous model to ride, but the shorter gearing makes all the difference, taking the peakiness out of the power delivery.

 A 600 with instant power may sound perfect, but for normal riding this new gearing isn't exactly relaxing.
 In top it does around 10mph for every 1000rpm, so 70mph on a motorway it’s yelling its head off at 7000rpm, like an insomniac baby.

-But the new ZX-6R is still a cramped, frantic, tiny little thing with a screen so low even Pedrosa would struggle to tuck in behind.
+But the new ZX6R is still a cramped, frantic, tiny little thing with a seriously low screen.

 Gearing aside, the engine itself is actually smooth, as is its throttle response.
 Mirrors are clear, the new clocks easy to read and despite its diminutive dimensions, once you're locked in the Kawasaki isn't particularly unkind on your backside or legs.